Max's Digital Garden

 Tools

-- Digital garden: Obsidian, GitHub, Netlify
+- Digital garden: Obsidian (content management), GitHub, Netlify (hosting)

 - Notes and record keeping: DrawNote, Google drive, are.na, paper journals